MARKET FOCUS

 Investing Where Fundamentals Still Matter

-We prioritize markets characterized by:
+Our target markets are characterized by:

-• Affordability-driven migration
+Affordability-driven migration

-• Diverse employment bases
+Diverse employment bases

-• Durable rental demand
+Consistent rental demand

-• Constrained new supply
+Constrained new supply

 CENTRAL VALLEY STRATEGY